 In addition to critical issues such as climate change and responsible investing, we care about people and societal issues and our role in supporting the community.

-Since the launch of the Wesleyan Foundation in 2017 it has donated over £3.5 million to more than 500 charities, community groups and social enterprises, benefitting thousands of people across the UK.
-These included:
+Through the Wesleyan Foundation, we've donated over £5 million to more than 500 charities, community groups and social enterprises, benefitting thousands of people across the UK.
+This includes:

-- Launched MicroTyco in Birmingham, an entrepreneurial training programme for schools that fosters creative thinking, resourcefulness and team work as well as helping pupils to develop financial literacy, communication, leadership, project management and networking skills.
+- We launched MicroTyco in Birmingham, an entrepreneurial training programme for schools that fosters creative thinking, resourcefulness and team work as well as helping pupils to develop financial literacy, communication, leadership, project management and networking skills.

-- Partnered with Governors for Schools programme to provide between 10-12 volunteer School Governors to schools across the midlands during 2020-2021 academic year.
+- We partnered with Governors for Schools programme to provide between 10-12 volunteer School Governors to schools across the Midlands.

-- Supported the Social Mobility Network and The Girls Network.
+- We supported the Social Mobility Network and The Girls Network.

-- Worked with Suited for Success, collecting lightly used business wear.
+- We worked with Suited for Success, collecting lightly used business wear.

-- Partnered with the Trussell Trust to collect food for the North Birmingham Food Bank.
+- We partnered with the Trussell Trust to collect food for the North Birmingham Food Bank.

-- Participated in the Homelessness Task Force in Birmingham.
+- We participated in the Homelessness Task Force in Birmingham.